This reclaimed wood coat rack using tinker toys was such a fun project. The best part is the price! You can't beat free!

 A few months ago I shared 4 other pallet wood fish, but when my sister asked me if I could make her some, I knew I wanted to take it another step further.
 For one thing, I needed fins...fins on top, fins on the bottom and fins in between.
 When I showed you my pallet wood fish back in March, I had a couple of comments that they would also make great hooks.
 So hooks and fins it is!

-Hopefully you have a stash of pallet wood, for this project you’re going to need the wider planks (around 5 inches).
+Hopefully you have a stash of pallet wood, for this project.
+You're going to need the wider planks (around 5 inches).
 Cut your planks into fish size, about 21 inches, more or less.
-Draw a fish shape directly on the pallet wood and use a jigsaw or scroll saw to cut out the pattern.
+Draw a fish shape directly on the pallet wood.
+Then use a jigsaw or scroll saw to cut out the pattern.

 Sand the pallet wood really well to get it ready for painting.